 The site is located within the vast coastal desert plain.
 This ecosystem is characterized by an almost total absence of water and, accordingly, the vegetation cover is very low and animal life is mainly found in wadis.
-The residual impacts of construction on habitats are considered to be low.
+Due to the incredibly sparse landscape the project ESIA concluded that the residual impacts of construction on habitats are considered to be low.
+Various environmental plans will be employed during construction so that the project environmental footprint is managed appropriately.